-The PMOC should include an Action Items Table within the Project Monitoring Report.
+The PMOC should include an action items table within the Project Monitoring Report.
 Discuss any major issues or concerns impacting the project's scope, schedule, cost, risks, quality, safety, etc. Every major issue or concern identified in a Project Monitoring Report should be reported through its resolution.
 For example, if an issue is resolved in between Project Monitoring Reports, the actions taken by the project sponsor should be addressed in the report following this action.
-For each item in the Major Problems/Issues List, the PMOC should provide the following information:
+For each item in the major problems/issues list, the PMOC should provide the following information:

-Summary of Issue/Concern Brief description of issue/concern Date Identified Date the issue/concern was first included in the Project Monitoring Date Identified Report Status Status of the issue Provide a brief explanation of actions taken by the project sponsor to Project Sponsor Action resolve the issue (e.g., planned action is in conformance with management plans) PMOC Recommendation Provide recommendations when applicable
+Summary of Issue/Concern Brief description of issue/concern Date Identified Date the issue/concern was first included in the Project Monitoring Report Status Status of the issue Project Sponsor Action Provide a brief explanation of actions taken by the project sponsor to resolve the issue (e.g., planned action is in conformance with management plans) PMOC Recommendation Provide recommendations when applicable

-Issues raised should be those of significant concern having a potential impact on the project's implementation and should be brought to the FTA's attention.
-The PMOC should provide its opinion and recommendations related to the specific issues.
+Issues raised should be those of significant concern having a potential impact on the project's implementation and should be brought to FTA's attention.
+The PMOC should provide their opinion and recommendations related to the specific issues.
 In addition, the PMOC should address whether the project sponsor is acting to resolve the issues in an appropriate manner and if the project sponsor's actions are in conformance with the approved PMP and/or RCMP (if already approved).

-The PMOC should review the list of current Action Items with the project sponsor.
+The PMOC should review the list of current action items with the project sponsor.
 If there are no major issues, then the PMOC should state this within the report.